Idaho’s weekly initial claims due to COVID-19 exceed 100,000

 It was the second week the number of new claims fell, while continued claims – the number of valid claims filed by people who are eligible, currently claiming benefits and still unable to return to work - reached 67,722.

-COVID-19 layoffs continue to affect people of all ages, with young people under age 25 representing more than 25 percent of initial claims for the week.
+COVID-19 layoffs continue to affect people of all ages, with young people younger than age 25 representing more than 25 percent of initial claims for the week.
 Women represent 56 percent.

 The Department of Labor paid out $31.3 million in benefits to laid-off Idaho workers between March 23 and April 18.
 Payouts for the week of April 12 - 18 reached $12.8 million, a 33.9 percent increase over the previous week, and seven times higher than the same week in 2019.